Monte Ne: The Pyramid

-By 1910, Harvey was facing serious setbacks.
-Harvey's son Hal had died in 1903 and was interred in a mausoleum in Monte Ne.
-His other son, Tom, had left in 1908 never to return.
-The next decade would not bring better news for Harvey either.
-Harvey and his wife, Anna, were now permanently estranged after 25 years of marriage.
-Harvey's close friend William Jennings Bryan failed to find a place for him in the new Woodrow Wilson administration.
-Harvey's 1913 bid for the Third Congressional District of Arkansas also failed.
+By 1920, Harvey had suffered more than a decade of personal business setbacks.
+His son Hal died in a railway accident in 1903, and his other son Tom left in 1908 and never returned.
+His wife Anna and two daughters moved to Chicago in 1902, and his marriage was permanently estranged.
+Harvey ran for the Arkansas Third Congressional District Seat in 1913 but lost in the Democratic primary.
 His Monte Ne was also failing.
-The railway had been sold and would be scrapped after World War I. The Bank of Monte Ne had also gone out of business.
+The railway had been sold and the Bank of Monte Ne had also gone out of business.
+Few permanent homes and businesses had been constructed.
+The automobile began to change vacation habits, and rather than take a train to a resort and spend days or weeks, touring the country by automobile became possible.
+World War I also had an impact on the world economy.
 Faced with these severe dilemmas, Harvey had begun reasoning that the end of civilization was at hand.
 In February 1920, he published Common Sense, in which Harvey announced his intention to leave a message for the future in the form of a pyramid.

 Harvey did some deep research into the history of the Ozark Mountains.
 He claimed that they were some of the oldest mountains in the world and definitely the oldest in the United States.
 They had been untouched by volcanoes and earthquakes.
 He believed that the mountains around Monte Ne would eventually crumble and fill the valley with silt and sediment.
 Figuring that the mountains were approximately 240 ft high, Harvey planned to construct a massive concrete obelisk, and its capstone would remain above the debris.
 Archaeologists in the distant future would be able to dig down and find the monument.
 He called the project "The Pyramid", and dedicated the rest of his life to its construction.